jonycmtt/arwithlpd/README.md

 ## Hi there My Gorgeous friend

-I'm Abdur Rahman, a Frontend Developer.
+I'm Abdur Rahman, A Frontend Developer.
 I Spend most of time coding outstanding projects or Travelling and Sleeping.

 :coffee: &emsp;Connect with me!